NoamNC/ping-pong-beeper/backend/README.md

 # 🚀 Backend - Ping Pong Service

-This is the backend service for the Ping Pong application, built with **NestJS**, **WebSockets**, and **Redis Streams**.
+This is the backend service for the Ping Pong application, built with **NestJS**, **Server-Sent Events (SSE)**, and **Redis Streams**.

 ---

 ## 🧩 Features

 - 🌐 REST API to accept ping messages
-- 📡 WebSocket server for real-time message broadcasting
+- 📡 SSE endpoint for real-time "pong" streaming
-- 🧠 Redis Streams-based message processing and queuing
+- 🧠 Redis Streams-based message queuing and processing
-- 🔁 Background processor to relay ping messages as "pong"
+- 🔁 Background processor to relay "ping" as "pong"
 - 🐳 Dockerized for easy deployment

 ---